Business Valuations for Litigation and Divorce

 Expert forensic accounting insight from Jack Ross Chartered Accountants

 A business valuation prepared for legal proceedings serves a fundamentally different purpose from one prepared for a trade sale or management buy-out.
 In divorce proceedings, shareholder disputes, commercial disputes and other contested litigation, every assumption will be challenged, every data point questioned, and the valuer must defend their methodology under cross-examination.
-That is why family law solicitors instruct forensic accountants to value a business in contested cases, rather than relying on general practice accountants or corporate finance advisers who may lack the experience of giving expert evidence under cross-examination.
+That is why family law solicitors instruct forensic accountants to value a business in contested cases.
+General practice accountants and corporate finance advisers often lack the experience of giving expert evidence under cross-examination.

 We also undertake non-contentious valuations for probate, share schemes, company restructuring and tax planning where all parties agree on the appointment.
-But the bulk of our forensic business valuation work is adversarial - and it is the adversarial context that demands the specific skill set of a forensic accountant acting as a business valuation expert witness.
+But the bulk of our forensic business valuation work is adversarial.
+The adversarial context is what demands the specific skill set of a business valuation expert witness.

 Why Business Valuations Need Forensic Expertise